 On December 5, Emera Maine and ISO-NE filed a Local Service Agreement ("LSA") by and among Emera Maine, Stored Solar J&WE, and ISO-NE for Local Non-Firm Point-to-Point Transmission Service under Schedule 21-EM of the ISO-NE OATT (the "Stored Solar LSA").
 The LSA extends the same discounted service rate to Stored Solar that was offered to its predecessors, Indeck Maine and Covanta Maine.
 A January 1, 2016 effective date (the date Stored Solar acquired the Jonesboro facility) was requested.
-Comments on the LSA are due on or before December 26, 2017.
-If there are questions on this matter, please contact Pat Gerity (860-275-0533; pmgerity@daypitney.com).
+Emera Maine and ISO-NE resubmitted the filing on December 13 to include a clean version of the Stored Solar LSA that was inadvertently not included in the December 5 filing.
+Comments on the LSA were due on or before December 26, 2017; comments on the first supplement were due January 3.
+No comments were filed on either of those filings.
+On January 3, ISO-NE and Emera Maine submitted a second supplement.
+The second supplement made addition corrections to the filing and included an elaboration by Emera Maine on why time value of money refunds are not appropriate under the circumstances presented by this matter.
+Comments on the second supplement will be due on or before January 24.
+If there are any questions on these matters, please contact Pat Gerity (860-275-0533; pmgerity@daypitney.com).